Everyone wants to share their story. I suppose I am no exception. The most difficult part is figuring out where to

 In 2013, while driving one of my artists to Helsinki-Vantaa Airport for their performances in Japan, I made a decision to pursue one of my biggest dreams—to start writing in English.
 I enrolled in the university once again, and luckily for me, my former English language teacher was still there.
 He graciously agreed to provide me with training alongside first and second-year students.
 Additionally, I had the privilege of attending all the international courses at Turku Law School, which provided me with the necessary practice and repetition for my endeavor.

-So it then happened – one book became three – a trilogy.
-Just as with many other authors, the writing never really leaves you.
-In fact, I follow the development of the industry closely.
-Whenever there’s a reason for this, one of these books will have a new edition.
-I hope you enjoy reading them!
-You can find them on Amazon, Google Play Books and many other stores.
+And so it came to pass – one book turned into three, forming a trilogy.
+As with countless other authors, the act of writing never truly departs from you.
+In fact, I diligently keep abreast of industry developments.
+Whenever an occasion calls for it, one of these books undergoes a new edition.
+I sincerely hope you derive pleasure from reading them!
+You can find them available on platforms such as Amazon, Google Play Books, and numerous other stores.

 Mika Karhumaa: Musiikkibisnes – kevyt musiikki ammattina ja liiketoimintana (Edita Publishing 2000)